OpenTermsArchive/contrib-versions/Microsoft/Privacy Policy.md

 Top of page Microsoft StoreMicrosoft Store

-Microsoft Store is an online service that allows you to browse, download, purchase, rate, and review applications and other digital content.
+Microsoft Store is an online service, accessible via PC, the Xbox Console and the Xbox App, that allows you to browse, download, purchase, rate, and review applications and other digital content.
 It includes:

 *   Apps and content for Windows devices such as phones, PCs, and tablets.
-*   Games and other apps for Xbox consoles.
+*   Games, subscriptions and other apps for Xbox consoles and other devices.
 *   Products and apps for Office, SharePoint, Exchange, Access, and Project (2013 versions or later).

 We collect data about how you access and use Microsoft Store. the products you've viewed, purchased, or installed. the preferences you set for viewing apps in Microsoft Store. and any ratings, reviews, or problem reports you submit.
 Your Microsoft account is associated with your ratings and reviews. and if you write a review, the name and picture from your Microsoft account will be published with your review.